 Some customers tend to not pay their invoices when they are due, and they may wait until the second and third invoice reminders to settle their outstanding balance.
 If some customers are taking too long to settle pending invoices, the company should review the collection practices so that it follows up on outstanding debts immediately when they fall due.

 The accounts receivable aging report can also indicate which customers are becoming a credit risk to the company.
-Older accounts receivable expose the company to insolvency due to the risk that the debtors may be unable to pay the invoice.
+Older accounts receivable expose the company to higher risk if the debtors are unable to pay their invoices.

 If the report shows that some customers are slower payers than others, then the company may decide to review its billing policy or stop doing business with customers who are chronically late payers.
 Management may also compare its credit risk against industry standards, in order to determine if it is taking too much credit risk or if the risk is within the normal allowed limits in the specific industry.

 Management may also use the aging report to estimate potential bad debts during the reporting period.
-They evaluate the percentage of an invoice dollar amount that becomes bad debts per period and then applies the percentage to the current period’s aging reports.
+Management evaluates the percentage of an invoice dollar amount that becomes bad debt per period and then applies the percentage to the current period’s aging reports.

 For example, assume that Company XYZ allows for a 1% bad debts allowance for the 0 to 30 days period and a 3% bad debts allowance in the 31 to 60 days period.
-In the current period, the company reports $100,000 debts in the 0 to 30 days period and $50,000 debts in the 31 to 60 days period.
+In the current period, the company reports $100,000 accounts receivable in the 0 to 30 days period and $50,000 accounts receivable in the 31 to 60 days period.
 This means that the allowance for bad debts is $2,500 based on the following calculation: